krishnanlab/teaching/2019-fall_appliedml/README.md

 - The two scribes should then work together to combine their drafts+comments into a single final scribe notes and submit within 6 days after lecture.

 ### Semester Project and Presentation
-A major goal of this course is to prepare you for performing original research in applied machine learning, and for effectively presenting your ideas and research.
+A major goal of this course is to prepare you for performing original scientific research using machine learning, and for effectively presenting your ideas and results.
 The semester project will serve as the most practical way to do exactly that.

 Projects can take any one of the following flavors:
 - Design and implement a new ML approach for a scientific question of interest